reinierdevalk/abtab/README.md

 To update to or install Python and Java, run the Cygwin `setup` tool.

-### Adding the installation paths to the system `PATH`
+### 3. Adding the installation paths to the system `PATH`
 To ensure that Python and Java are available in the CLI, you may need to add the Python and Java installation paths to the system `PATH`.
-Homebrew usually handles this automatically, but other package managers may not (the Cygwin `setup` tool, for example, does not); moreover, previously installed versions of the software may not yet have their installation paths added to the `PATH`.
+Homebrew usually handles this automatically, but other package managers may not (the Cygwin `setup` tool, for example, does not); moreover, previously installed versions of the software may not yet have had their installation paths added to the `PATH`.
 You can find how to locate the installation paths [here](#locating-the-installation-paths).

 Note that on Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.